Guardians Brotherhood: History

 The GCFI, without prior approval of the GBI hierarchy, was registered with SEC Reg.
 No. 132118 in 1986, with Honasan as one of the incorporators.
 This misled some of its members about the existence of GBI, with the GCFI becoming the first “breakaway group” from the mother fraternal association.

 Later in 1987, persecution against the GBI members by some unscrupulous Officers became especially during the time of General Rodolfo Biazon as Chief of Staff of the AFP.
 Some unscrupulous field commanders in Mindanao particularly in the Army Commands strictly and severely enforced the directive of the Higher Command that non–erasures of GBI markings shall mean non–reenlistment into the Regular Force of the AFP.
 Sensing the immediate needs of the GBI's Organic members' (uniformed men and women in the AFP/PNP) protection, the group's Region XI Chapter hierarchy called for a Regional Convention sometime in 1989 purposely to circumvent the said unabated worsening situation.
-The focal point of the said amendment was centered on the conversion of the GBI organization from a military fraternity to a civilian–led organization known as a non-governmental organization similar to some other civilian organizations.
+The focal point of the said amendment was centered on the conversion of the GBI organization from a military fraternity to a civilian-led organization known as a non-governmental organization similar to some other civilian organizations.

-Sometime on May 11, 1991, MFGF Leborio “Abraham” Jangao Jr called for a conference at Sta Ana Central Fire Station, Davao City purposely to implement the Constitution and Bylaws of the TRIAD: DSCB, GBI and GMG, wherein Guardians Philippines Inc.(GPI) later became the umbrella organization without the benefit of SEC approval or the amendments of the original GBI and/or new registration.

-In the year 2000, then Senator Gringo Honasan, the Interim National Chairman for Guardians Unification, hosted another National Guardians Unification Convention in Pasay City.
+Sometime on May 11, 1991, MFGF Leborio “Abraham” Jangao Jr. called for a conference at Sta Ana Central Fire Station, Davao City purposely to implement the Constitution and Bylaws of the TRIAD: DSCB, GBI, and GMG, wherein Guardians Philippines Inc.(GPI) later became the umbrella organization without the benefit of SEC approval or the amendments of the original GBI and/or new registration.
+In 2000, then-Senator Gringo Honasan, the Interim National Chairman for Guardians Unification, hosted another National Guardians Unification Convention in Pasay City.

-The result of the attempt to unify all factions of the Guardians or Guardians Unification, was the establishment of the Philippine Guardians Brotherhood Inc. (PGBI).
-Unfortunately, the original Founders opposed the Constitution and Bylaws of the PGBI as almost 85% of its provisions were copied from the PGI version promulgated during the Davao National convention for Guardians Unification.
-Under the PGBI Constitution and Bylaws the role and functions of the Founders are just mere advisers only and cannot hold vital or key positions in the Administration of the PGBI.
-Hence, adverse reaction from the Original Founders particularly FSGF Gil “Lapulapu” Taojo Jr who was greatly disappointed on the outcome of the said Constitution and Bylaws supposedly for Guardians Unification.
+The result of the attempt to unify all factions of the Guardians or Guardians Unification was the establishment of the Philippine Guardians Brotherhood Inc. (PGBI).
+Unfortunately, the Founders opposed the Constitution and Bylaws of the PGBI as almost 85% of its provisions were copied from the PGI version promulgated during the Davao National Convention for Guardians Unification.
+Under the PGBI Constitution and Bylaws, the role and functions of the Founders are just mere advisers only and cannot hold vital or key positions in the Administration of the PGBI.
+Hence, adverse reaction from the Original Founders particularly FSGF Gil “Lapulapu” Taojo Jr. who was greatly disappointed on the outcome of the said Constitution and Bylaws supposedly for Guardians Unification.
 Hence, more branches and factions arise in the later years all bearing the name of the "Guardians."

+Governance

+The fraternity's headquarters are located in the Rosemont Executive Villas in Paoya, Ilocos Norte.